nacht-wache/bsuir-cpp-labs/README.md

 # bsuir-cpp-labs
-my solutions of the most difficult versions of BSUIR C++ labs
+here u'll see my solutions of the most difficult versions of BSUIR C++ labs